atgrau/Heuristic-Evaluation-Tool/README.md

 - [x] Forgot password
 - [x] Start a new Evaluation
 - [x] Finish an Evaluation
+- [x] Send an Email to project manager when an evaluation is finished
+- [ ] Update finish date when creating a project
+- [ ] View results of an Evaluation as a Project Manager
 - [ ] View results of an own Evaluation
+- [ ] Unscored answers
 - [ ] Evaluation Results View

 ## Entities Model